 During live monitoring sessions, MindProber may transmit audio fingerprints to third party Audio Content Recognition (ACR) providers.
-However, audio fingerprints are encrypted (non-reversible) files and do not allow to identify the participant.
+However, audio fingerprints are hash-coded representations of audio (non-reversible and non-audible) that do not allow to identify the participant.

 The company may receive personal data (e-mail address) from third party partners (like a fieldwork agency).
-In this case, the supplier must agree in writing for MindProber to store this information and it must be assured that the Personal Data can only be used for the intended purpose (e-mail recovery).
+In this case the supplier must agree in written form to consent that MindProber stores this information and it must be assured that the Personal Data can only be used for the intended purpose (password recovery).
 This exception should be clearly indicated in the Statement of Work of Master Service Agreement to be signed with the end-client.

 Employees are forbidden to use companies’ data for their own private or commercial processes, to discuss them with unauthorized third parties or to share them in any format.
-Data secrecy obligations must be included in the work contract, stressed by managers during the hiring process, and enforced in team meetings.
-This obligation maintains after the employment has ended.
+Data secrecy obligations must be included in the work contract, stressed by managers during the hiring process and enforced in all-hands team meetings.
+This obligation is maintained after the employment has ended.

 Data (including, but not limited to, Personal Data) must be protected from external or internal unauthorized access.
 Data processing security concerns should be present at every stage of IT development and the planning of every internal or external operational procedures.

-The technical measures to grant data processing security should be agreed by the management (including the CTO, CEO and DPO).
+The technical measures to grant data processing security should be agreed by the management (including the CTO and CEO).
 The measures for protecting data are part of the Information Security Policy and should be adjusted and audited on a continuous basis.

 Compliance with this Data Protection Policy and the applicable data protection laws is checked regularly with data protection audits and other controls.
-The DPO and CTO oversee revising and changing this policy whenever justified, keeping in compliance with national and European laws (RGPD).
+The CTO oversees, reviews and changes this policy whenever justified, keeping in compliance with national and European laws (RGPD).
 Whenever necessary, external audit services can be hired to ensure that we are complying.

-In case of unauthorized or improper transmission of Personal Data to third parties or across borders, improper access or lost of Personal Data, a data breach incident should immediately be created and all steps should be undertaken to assure that all lawful reporting duties and communication with clients or other stakeholders are managed.
+In case of unauthorized or improper transmission of Personal data to third parties or across borders, improper access or loss of Personal Data, a data breach incident should immediately be created, and all steps should be undertaken to assure that all lawful reporting duties and communication with clients or other stakeholders are managed.

-It is the responsibility of MindProber’s management (CEO, CTO) in addition to the DPO to assure the policies in this Data Protection Policy are met.
+It is the responsibility of MindProber’s management (CEO and CTO) to assure the policies in this Data Protection Policy are met.

 Managers are responsible for implementing and enforcing the policies in each operational or technical team and all employees should comply with these policies.